rwb196884/Luxopus/README.md

 If you're using a Debian based system that uses `systemd` then you're in luck.
 Otherwise you're on your own.

 # What it does

+# Time

+All times are UTC except:
+* LUX